Tarrke/wxw-markdowner/README.md

 ## ToDo

+* Correct the output filename if books are passed as an option
+* add some debug mode with verbose level
+* fix the import warning

+## Done

+* ~Load the good markdowner~
 * ~do a simple help menu~
 * ~parse arguments when launched~
 * ~make configuration file reading~
-* Correct the output filename if books are passed as an option
-* Load the good markdowner
-* add some debug mode with verbose level
-* fix the import warning

 ## Unit tests